gerogarzon/Scandiweb-challenge-backend/README.md

-# Privided backend by scandiweb to resolve its challenge
+# Provided backend by scandiweb to resolve its challenge

 # GraphQL endpoint for Junior Developer position in Scandiweb